infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 This will also support anonymous definition and multi-dimensional definition.
 Please see [Macro Variable Definition](@ref) for more information.

+!!! warning
+    The same derivative should not be redefined with multiple `@variable` calls and using `@variable` to define derivatives should be avoided on derivatives that were already defined.
+This is because the latest `@variable` will overwrite any existing properties a derivative might already have.

 Second, for more convenient definition we use [`@deriv`](@ref) (or [`@∂`](@ref)) as shown in the Basic Usage section above.
 Unlike `@variable` this can handle any `InfiniteOpt` expression as the argument input.
 It also can build derivatives